Keenen Tomlinson: Background

 Tomlinson was born in Leeds, West Yorkshire, England, and is the son of former Keighley Cougars winger, Max Tomlinson.
 He is of Jamaican descent.

 He played rugby union with Moortown as a child before starting to play rugby league for Stanningley.

 Playing career

-Club career
+Bradford Bulls

 Tomlinson came through the youth system at the Bradford Bulls, making his debut in the 2017 season.

 He spent time on loan from Bradford at the London Skolars in League 1.

+Batley Bulldogs

 Tomlinson left the Bulls at the end of 2017 to join the Batley Bulldogs ahead of the 2018 RFL Championship.

+Dewsbury Rams

-He joined the Dewsbury Rams ahead of the 2021 RFL Championship.
+He joined the Dewsbury Rams ahead of the 2021 RFL Championship. he left the club at the end of the 2022 season.

+Featherstone Rovers

+On 26 Jan 2024 it was reported that he had signed for Featherstone Rovers in the RFL Championship on a 1-year deal.

+Return to Dewsbury Rams

+In July 2024, Tomlinson re-joined Dewsbury Rams on loan for the rest of the season as part of a swap deal with Featherstone Rovers.
+Tomlinson re-signed for Dewsbury ahead of the 2025 season.